CogStack/CogStack-Pipeline/docs/quickstart/index.md

-# <a name="advanced-schema"></a> Advanced: preparing a DB schema for CogStack
+# <a name="advanced-schema"></a> Advanced: preparing a DB schema for CogStack pipeline
 [//]: # "-------------------------------------------------------------------------------------"

 ## General information

-In the current implementation, CogStack can only ingest EHR data from a specified input database.
+In the current implementation, CogStack pipeline can only ingest EHR data from a specified input database.
 This is why, in order to process the sample patient data covered in this tutorial, one needs to create an appropriate database schema and load the data.

 Moreover, as relational join statements have a high performance burden for ElasticSearch, the EHR data is best to be stored denormalized in ElasticSearch.
 This is why, for the moment, we rely on ingesting the data from additional view(s) created in the sample database.